 - the allegation is based on grievous bodily harm or a wound resulting:

 - this is good practice for clarity, and otherwise an alternative verdict may not be available: McCready 1 W.L.R.
 1376 (section 18 can be committed without the need for a wound or an assault and so neither section 20 nor battery were available as alternative charges – but would have been had the section 18 pleaded that it was committed by wounding and/or an assault, and/or that the grievous bodily harm alleged was a really serious wound)

 - Add a count contrary to section 20 if this alternative is to be left to the jury: Lahaye EWCA Crim 2847.
 This is good practice, urged by the Court of Appeal, even though this alternative is available by virtue of section 6(3) Criminal Law Act 1967; this alternative is available notwithstanding section 18 refers to “causing” and section 20 to “inflicting”: Mandair 1 A.C.
 208

 - Add a count contrary to section 47, which is also an alternative verdict: R v Wilson (Clarence George) 3 WLR.
 686, if this is to be left to the jury.

-The distinction between s18 and s20 the two offences is one of mens rea:
+The distinction between s18 and s20 is one of mens rea:

 - The prosecution must prove under section 20 that either the defendant intended, or actually foresaw, that the act might cause some harm.
 It is not necessary to prove that the defendant either intended or foresaw that the unlawful act might cause physical harm of the gravity described in section 20.
 It is enough that the defendant foresaw some physical harm to some person, albeit of a minor character might result: R v Savage; DPP v Parmenter 1 AC 699.